Hand in Hand International: Awards

-Hand in Hand International has also been recognized for its range of employee benefits, including work-from-home Fridays, extended parental leave and more.
+Hand in Hand International has also been recognized for its range of employee benefits, including work-from-home Fridays, extended parental leave and more and in 2024 was shortlisted for the Working Families Award.

 Results

-Globally, Hand in Hand has generated 3 million million businesses and 4.5 million jobs.
+Globally, Hand in Hand has generated 5.6 million businesses and 10 million jobs.
 An independent report published in 2012 confirmed that 97.4% of the jobs are sustainable.
 Another report published in 2019 found that 80% of businesses were still operational a year after Hand in Hand programs concluded.

-To date, Hand in Hand Afghanistan has enabled 45,000 people to join groups as a first step to working their way out of poverty, and generated more than 42,000 jobs in rural, remote parts of the country.
-Hand in Hand Eastern Africa has generated 400,000 jobs, and Hand in Hand India has generated 3.7 million jobs.
-In most countries in which the network operates, Hand in Hand has achieved sizable reach with its Self-Help Groups in comparison to other established NGOs.